linked-db/linked-ql/README.md

 We're writing this little piece, Linked QL, to change that!

-Linked QL is a DB query client that simplfies how you interact with your database and manage your schemas: let's you write smarter queries with new syntax sugars ([introducing magic paths](#introducing-magic-paths)), and takes the labour out of schema management with new magic wand functions ([introducing auto-versioning](#introducing-auto-versioning))!
+Linked QL is a DB query client that simplfies how you interact with your database and manage your schemas; let's you write smarter queries with new syntax sugars ([introducing magic paths](#introducing-magic-paths)), and takes the labour out of schema management with new magic wand functions ([introducing auto-versioning](#introducing-auto-versioning))!

 Linked QL is usable over your DB of choice - from the server-side Postgres and MySQL, to the client-side [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), to the plain JSON object!